wences-sanchez/Knowledge-Base/pages/Terraform (highlights).md

 		- -
 		- To use the value from an input variable in your Terraform code, you can use a new type of expression called a variable reference, which has the following syntax:

-		  var.<VARIABLE_NAME> #space
+		  var.<VARIABLE_NAME> #ñspace
 		- -
 		- -
 		- The idea behind immutable infrastructure is similar: once you’ve deployed a server, you never make changes to it again.
 If you need to update something, such as deploy a new version of your code, you create a new image from your server template and you deploy it on a new server.
-Because servers never change, it’s a lot easier to reason about what’s deployed. #space
+Because servers never change, it’s a lot easier to reason about what’s deployed. #ñspace
 		- -
 		- -
 		- An expression in Terraform is anything that returns a value.
 You’ve already seen the simplest type of expressions, literals, such as strings (e.g., "ami-0c55b159cbfafe1f0") and numbers (e.g., 5).
-Terraform supports many other types of expressions #space
+Terraform supports many other types of expressions #ñspace
 		- -
 		- -
 		- About output variables in Terraform. #card